dgraph-io/dgraph-docs/content/dgraph-overview.md

 - **Text Search**: &emsp; *Full-text searching is included.*

 ## Dgraph and GraphQL
-In Dgraph, GraphQL is not an afterghtough or an add-on; it is core to the product.
+In Dgraph, GraphQL is not an afterthought or an add-on; it is core to the product.
 GraphQL developers can get started in minutes, and need not concern themselves with the powerful graph database running in the background.

 The difference with Dgraph is that no resolvers or custom queries are needed.
 Simply update a GraphQL schema, and all apis are ready to go.
 The "resolvers" are transparently implemented by simply following graph relationships from node to node and node to field, and with native graph performance.